genome-spy/genome-spy/docs/grammar/transform/project.md

 # Project

-The `project` transform retains the specified fields of the data objects, optionally renaming them.
+The `"project"` transform retains the specified fields of the data objects, optionally renaming them.
 All other fields are removed.

 ## Parameters